 When should my child start visiting the dentist?

-If you notice oral health or tooth development problems with your child, schedule an appointment with Dr. Karleskint immediately.
+If you notice oral health or tooth development problems with your child, schedule an appointment with Dr. Sunnucks immediately.
 For children who appear to have no immediate dental concerns, we recommend dental visits beginning around age two.
-Dr. Karleskint will work with you and your child to promote good oral homecare and a lifetime of sensational smiles.
+Dr. Sunnucks will work with you and your child to promote good oral homecare and a lifetime of sensational smiles.